pugjs/pug/README.md

 Pug templates generate javascript, so it is easy to embed Javascript in Pug.
 The generated Javascript
 can be run on [Node.js](http://nodejs.org) or in the browser to generate the HTML.
-All of this makes Pug
-an excellent choice for web development.
+All of this makes Pug an excellent choice for web development.

-##License
-Pug.js is released under an MIT License.

 ## Release 2.0.0 (Renamed Pug to Jade)